-Redis on Flash (RoF) offers users of Redis Enterprise Software and Redis Enterprise VPC the unique ability to have very large Redis databases but at significant cost savings.
+Redis on Flash (RoF) offers users of Redis Enterprise Software and Redis Enterprise Cloud the unique ability to have very large Redis databases but at significant cost savings.
 Where standard Redis databases must all be in RAM, Redis on Flash enables your Redis databases to span both RAM and dedicated flash memory (SSD).
 Whilst keys are always stored in RAM, RoF intelligently manages the location of their values (RAM vs Flash) in the database via a LRU-based (least-recently-used) mechanism.
 Hot values are stored in RAM, but infrequently used, or warm values, are ejected to flash memory.
 This enables you to have much larger datasets with RAM-like latency and performance, but at dramatically lower cost than an all-RAM database.

 By using Redis on Flash to distribute the data between RAM and flash memory, which is much cheaper than RAM, you can lower your TCO and better utilize hardware, hypervisor, and cloud resources.
 In many cases, Redis on Flash can cut resource costs by over 70% when compared to an all-RAM Redis Enterprise Software deployment.

 Unlike standard Redis Enterprise Software installations, implementing Redis on Flash requires pre-planning around memory and overall sizing.
 There are a few critical recommendations

 - The flash memory should be local to the server/VM/instance/container as opposed to network attached.

 - The flash memory should be dedicated to RoF and not shared with other parts of the database, (e.g. durability, binaries, etc.).